 Suzanne aims to see you within one week of your initial contact subject to availability.

-Although there is no definitive answer, six sessions are recommended as a minimum.
-Suzanne will work with you to determine what feels right.
+Although there is no definitive answer, six sessions are recommended as a minimum; NICE (National Institute for Health and Care Excellence) guidelines, suggest fifteen sessions to see a lasting impact.
+Suzanne will work with you to determine what feels right in your circumstances.

 Initially, you may find the sessions bring to the surface some painful and uncomfortable feelings but Suzanne will support you through your journey.
 Although everyone has a different experience, health service research indicates over 88% of clients rated counselling as very helpful.